 What about sidewalks?

 The City clears the parking lots and walkways of all civic facilities, such as community centres.
-It is the responsibility of the owner or occupier of all industrial, commercial or multi-family residential buildings to remove all snow and ice from the sidewalk, for a distance that coincides with the property line, by 10:00 a.m. every day including Sunday per City's Traffic Control and Regulation Bylaw 5870.
+It is the responsibility of the owner or occupier of all residential (single and multi-family), industrial and commercial property to remove all snow and ice from the sidewalk, for a distance that coincides with the property line, by 10:00 a.m. every day (including Sunday) per City's Traffic Control and Regulation Bylaw 5870.

 What are the hours of work for the sanding/salting/plowing crews?